Wentril/kubernetes_workshop/course.md

 More on that: https://kubernetes.io/blog/2024/08/16/kubernetes-1-31-prevent-persistentvolume-leaks-when-deleting-out-of-order/]

-#### StatefulSet

-TODO is probably not needed in the basic course, but it is a good idea to mention it here as it is related to Persistent Volumes and PVCs.
-Separate file maybe

 ### ConfigMap

 A ConfigMap is a Kubernetes resource that allows you to store configuration data in key-value pairs.
 It is used to decouple configuration from image content, making applications more portable and easier to manage.
 It should contain **only non-confidential** data (any type of secret **SHOULD NOT** be there).